To assist schools with costs associated in replacing teachers who are engaged as mentors in the Become a Rural and Remote Teacher program.

 The mentoring teachers may change from term to term and therefore, the schools that receive funding under this program may also change.
 The amount that the school receives for Teacher Relief Scheme (TRS) will be in line with the current TRS rate.

-Payments are made in February, April, July and October in line with the scheduled monthly payments.
+Payments are made on submission of TRS claim forms and are made in line with the monthly scheduled TRS payments.

 |TRS rate||Finance Branch||January|